wax-office-of-inspector-general/wax-developer/docs/en/dapp-development/wax-cdt/index.md

 If you'd like to access our sample contracts and scripts from your local drive or have a need to install WAX-CDT instead of using Docker, you can use this guide to download and optionally build the WAX-CDT source code.

 <strong>Important:</strong> At this time, pre-compiled packages are not available.
-Support is <strong>not</strong> available when you build WAX-CDT from source.{: .label .label-yellow }
+Support is <strong>not</strong> available when you build WAX-CDT from source.
+{: .label .label-yellow }

 ## What's Included